On-line meetings have now resumed on Zoom.

 No – we do not charge for our groups but we do ask for a small donation of £3 to help cover our room hire, and 50p per tea/coffee for refreshment costs.
-The cost is subsidised and the actual cost per person per session is about £7 and this is subsidised by small grants given by outside organisations.
+The actual cost per person per session is about £7 per person per group and this is subsidised by small grants given by outside organisations.

 How can attending a group help me?